Larry Page is an American entrepreneur popularly known as the co-founder of the internet giant Google.

 However, it doesn’t always so common.
 Most leaders use different kinds of motivation or use none at all to get things done.

 But Larry was one of the biggest motivators.
 He imparted the same ideology in which he truly believes.

 He speaks of his employees on Mondays about not making money the motivator for their work.

-Because that’s why they feel down on Mondays.
-He even goes on to say that if money was his motivation, he would have been sold the company way back.
+Because that’s why they feel down on Mondays, he even goes on to say that if money was his motivation, he would have sold the company way back.

-Larry motivates his team by giving him the right reasons to get motivated for.
-It is about the ideology of Google itself, that is to change the world.
+Larry motivates his team by giving them the right reasons to get motivated for.
+It is about the ideology of Google itself, which is to change the world.